-If you're not saying at one of the resorts, you can rent beach chairs on the sand.
+If you're not staying at one of the resorts, you can rent beach chairs on the sand.
 There are also a number of water sports on offer, from jet skiing to parasailing.
 The beach has some decent surfing as well, and if you don't know what you are doing, a local surf school offers lessons.

 7. Condado Beach

 For a little bit of Miami in Puerto Rico, head on down to Condado Beach in San Juan's hip Condado District.
-Filled with everyone from celebrities to families with little kids and honeymooning couples, it is always a scene and great for people watching.
+Filled with everyone from celebrities to families with little kids and honeymooning couples, it is always a scene and great for people-watching.